• Skip to primary navigation

 - You want the sauerkraut pretty dry and “thirsty” to absorb all that bacon fat.

-2. Cook bacon & onions together until bacon is cooked, but not crispy.
+3. In a large frying pan, cook bacon & onions together over medium high heat (medium heat, if using a nonstick pan) until bacon is cooked, but not crispy.

 A 4 photo collage of images showing the progression from cut up ingredients, to completed filling, per the directions in the post.